-Do you want to combine your interests in accounting and management to gain a career advantage?
+Combine your interests in both accounting and management to gain a unique skills set and career advantage.

 Accountants and managers must work closely to interpret financial data and influence business performance.
 By understanding how both commercial functions operate, their priorities and unique vocabulary, you can work more effectively as a team to deliver organisational success.